 Arizona Landlord Tenant Laws

-- Warranty of Habitability – Landlords in Arizona are required to provide hot and cold water, HVAC equipment, reliable plumbing and electrical outlets, and more to all tenants.
-If any of these amenities falls out of condition, an Arizona landlord has 5 days to repair it after receiving a request.
+- Warranty of Habitability – Landlords in Arizona are required to provide hot and cold water, HVAC equipment, reliable plumbing and electrical outlets, and more.
+If a tenant requests repairs, they must put their request in writing to the landlord.
+An Arizona landlord has 10 days to repair the issue after receiving a request.
 Otherwise, the effected tenant may perform a repair and deduct.

-- Evictions – An Arizona tenant may be evicted for failure to pay rent or violating a lease term after receiving a 5 day notice.
+- Evictions – An Arizona tenant may be evicted for failure to pay rent, violating a lease term, no lease, building/safety violations, or illegal activity after receiving a notice to pay, comply or quit.
 Committing certain illegal acts may also elicit an immediate eviction notice.
 As such, this whole process can take from just a day to over a week.

 - Security Deposits – An Arizona tenant cannot be charged more than 1 ½ their rent’s value as a security deposit.
 An Arizona landlord, meanwhile, has 14 days to return these deposits after the end of a lease.

-- Lease Termination – Arizona month-to-month leases can be terminated legally if 30 days of notice are provided to the effected tenant.
-Otherwise, a fixed lease can only be terminated for reasons of landlord harassment, active military duty, or the presence of uninhabitable living conditions.
+- Lease Termination – Arizona month-to-month leases can be terminated legally if 30 days’ notice and week-to-week leases can be terminated with a 10 days’ notice.
+Otherwise, a fixed lease can be terminated for reasons of landlord harassment, domestic violence, active military duty, etc.

 - Landlord Entry – Arizona allows landlords to enter an occupied unit if they have a “reasonable” cause and provide 2 days of advance notice.
-However, the same landlord can enter during an emergency without advance notice.
+However, a landlord can enter during an emergency without advance notice.

 - Settling Legal Disputes – Arizona’s small claims court may be used by landlords and tenants who engage in disputes valued at up to $3,500.
 Some local courts allow for higher limits and differing statutes of limitations, as well.